pnoken/dev-rewards/README.md

-# Fluence Developer Rewards
+# Developer Rewards

-This repo allows one to generate a proof signature for Fluence dev reward claiming.
+This repo allows one to generate a proof signature for dev reward claiming.

-> [!CAUTION]
-> Beware of scam emails, asking you to generate proofs for someone!
-See [#98](https://github.com/fluencelabs/dev-rewards/pull/98).

 The methods for generating signature are described below: